Parents are key members of the NICU team.

 You may bring outfits, hats, and special blankets.
 While your baby is in the isolette, he or she will just be wearing a diaper, so we may better observe him or her.

 Infant stimulation is necessary for your baby’s growth and development.
 Toys or gifts you can bring for your baby include:

-- Pictures of family members or those colored by brothers and sisters
+- Pictures of family members and those colored by brothers and sisters

 Remember, the isolette is small.
 Also, remember to label items with your baby’s name.